jitterted/ensembler/Tasks.md

 # Tasks

-[ ] Update schema and DB adapter for "Spectators" data from Ensemble
+[ ] Deploy: update Zoom credentials for environment variables on Railway

 [ ] Hide both Join & Participate buttons when the Ensemble is in the past (e.g., "pending_complete")
     [ ] Test against EnsembleSummaryView, adding a "show" boolean for each of the Actions